 The Notre Dame men's tennis team closed out their regular season home schedule with a 5-2 win over Ball State.

-One of the top players in the 87-year history of the University of Notre Dame men's tennis program, Ryan Sachire is in his seventh year at his alma mater.
-He served the first two as an assistant coach before being promoted to associate head coach in the summer of 2008.
+One of the top players in the history of the University of Notre Dame men's tennis program, Ryan Sachire became the seventh head coach in the 91-year history of the program July 1, 2013 after serving two seasons as an assistant coach and five as the associate head coach upon returning home to the Golden Dome in the summer of 2006.

 Sachire ended his professional career in 2005 and was an assistant at Baylor in 2005-06, helping the Bears reach the semifinals of the NCAA Championship.
 A three-time singles All-American with the Irish, he replaced former Irish assistant Todd Doebler, who was hired as the head coach at Penn State.

 Sachire's effect on the Irish took absolutely no time to take hold.
 In his first season at Notre Dame, the Irish reached the NCAA round-of-16 for the second straight year, finished with the most victories in a single-season since 1980-81 and ended the campaign ranked sixth in the country (the highest ranking to close a season since being ranked third at the completion of the 1991-92 season).
 Sachire also was instrumental in the performance of Stephen Bass, who not only became the 18th All-American in Notre Dame men's tennis history, but also captured the John Van Nostrand Memorial Award, which provides a stipend to the top senior player embarking on a professional career (an award Sachire captured in 2000).

 In 2008, Sachire again helped guide the Irish to the BIG EAST title and their 17th NCAA Championship appearance.
 Notre Dame did so despite the graduation of three of its top six players from 2006-07 and the inclusion of three freshmen into the six starting singles spots.